abarnes26/solar_tracker_back/README.md

 ## Credits
-Built with Ruby on Rails and Postgresql by Alex Barnes
+Built with Ruby on Rails and PostgreSQL by Alex Barnes